 The module week gives sufficient time to complete all assignments and activities.
-Engage in the course early in the week to finish the module activities and assignments.
+Engage in the course early in the week to finish the module activities and assignments by the due date.

 NOTE: Technical malfunctions will not be accepted as an automatic excuse for late work.
 Part of success online and as a professional is to be prepared.